 Planning and implementing new approaches to teaching and learning that meet the needs of each student

 Districts are working to use technology tools in powerful ways to enhance student learning and engagement.
 But educational technology is not always designed to suit the needs of educators, meaning that some educators find it difficult to make best use of available technologies in their teaching practice, or are unsure how to structure and manage a classroom with student devices.
-How can districts help teachers thoughtfully embed technology into learning environments to support students?
+How can districts support teachers in thoughtfully embedding technology into learning environments to support students?

 Educators are tasked with adapting instruction to meet the needs of students on all points of the learning continuum, with different strengths and backgrounds.
 But it can be challenging to individualize learning for each student, while simultaneously keeping the overall level of expectation and rigor in classrooms high.
 How can schools support learner variability by implementing personalized learning strategies?